This post contains affiliate links. See my disclosure policy here.

 Method

-Add gin, lemon juice, Green Chartreuse, lavender syrup, egg white, and cubed ice to a shaker.
+Add gin, lemon juice, Green Chartreuse, lavender syrup, and egg white to a shaker.

 Shake for 10-20 seconds.